-- (1) This resolution constitutes a rule of proceeding of the Senate and the House of Representatives of the Eighty-first Legislative Assembly. - (2) The Senate and the House of Representatives shall adhere to the following schedule and deadlines for the 2021 regular session of the Eightieth Legislative Assembly: - (a) The Senate and the House of Representatives shall convene in regular session on January 19, 2021. - (b) Before April 5, 2021, the Senate and the House of Representatives may convene their respective floor sessions as needed, as determined for the Senate by the President of the Senate and as determined for the House of Representatives by the Speaker of the House of Representatives. - (c) Members and committees shall submit requests for drafts of measures to the Office of the Legislative Counsel on or before January 15, 2021. - (d) Members and committees shall submit drafts of measures for introduction to the Senate and House Desks no later than February 23, 2021.
+- (1) This resolution constitutes a rule of proceeding of the Senate and the House of Representatives of the Eighty-second Legislative Assembly. - (2) The Senate and the House of Representatives shall adhere to the following schedule and deadlines for the 2023 regular session of the Eighty-second Legislative Assembly: - (a) The Senate and the House of Representatives shall convene in regular session on January 17, 2023. - (b) Before March 6, 2023, the Senate and the House of Representatives may convene their respective floor sessions as needed, as determined for the Senate by the President of the Senate and as determined for the House of Representatives by the Speaker of the House of Representatives. - (c) Members and committees shall submit requests for drafts of measures to the Office of the Legislative Counsel on or before January 13, 2023. - (d) On or before February 1, 2023, the Oregon Department of Administrative Services may seek the introduction of legislative measures to implement the fiscal recommendations of the Governor contained in the Governor's budget.

-- (e) The Senate and House of Representatives may convene daily floor sessions beginning on April 5, 2021. - (f) Committee chairpersons shall schedule work sessions for measures in the chamber of origin no later than March 19, 2021.
-This paragraph does not apply to the Joint Committee on Ways and Means, other joint committees, the Senate Committee on Finance and Revenue, the House Committee on Revenue, the Senate Committee on Rules, the House Committee on Rules, the Senate Committee on Redistricting and the House Committee on Redistricting. - (g) Committees shall consider measures in the chamber of origin no later than April 13, 2021.
-This paragraph does not apply to the Joint Committee on Ways and Means, other joint committees, the Senate Committee on Finance and Revenue, the House Committee on Revenue, the Senate Committee on Rules, the House Committee on Rules, the Senate Committee on Redistricting and the House Committee on Redistricting. - (h) Committee chairpersons shall schedule work sessions for measures in the second chamber no later than May 14, 2021.
-This paragraph does not apply to the Joint Committee on Ways and Means, other joint committees, the Senate Committee on Finance and Revenue, the House Committee on Revenue, the Senate Committee on Rules, the House Committee on Rules, the Senate Committee on Redistricting and the House Committee on Redistricting, except that this paragraph applies to the Joint Committee on Transportation. - (i) Committees of the Senate and House of Representatives shall close no later than May 28, 2021.
-This paragraph does not apply to the Joint Committee on Ways and Means, other joint committees, the Senate Committee on Finance and Revenue, the House Committee on Revenue, the Senate Committee on Rules, the House Committee on Rules, the Senate Committee on Redistricting and the House Committee on Redistricting, except that this paragraph applies to the Joint Committee on Transportation.
+- (e) Members and committees shall submit drafts of measures for introduction to the Senate and House Desks no later than February 21, 2023. - (f) The Senate and House of Representatives may convene daily floor sessions beginning on March 6, 2023. - (g) Committee chairpersons shall schedule work sessions for measures in the chamber of origin no later than March 17, 2023.
+This paragraph does not apply to the Joint Committee on Ways and Means, other joint committees, the Senate Committee on Finance and Revenue, the House Committee on Revenue, the Senate Committee on Rules and the House Committee on Rules. - (h) Committees shall consider measures in the chamber of origin no later than April 4, 2023.
+This paragraph does not apply to the Joint Committee on Ways and Means, other joint committees, the Senate Committee on Finance and Revenue, the House Committee on Revenue, the Senate Committee on Rules and the House Committee on Rules. - (i) Committee chairpersons shall schedule work sessions for measures in the second chamber no later than May 5, 2023.
+This paragraph does not apply to the Joint Committee on Ways and Means, other joint committees, the Senate Committee on Finance and Revenue, the House Committee on Revenue, the Senate Committee on Rules and the House Committee on Rules, except that this paragraph applies to the Joint Committee on Transportation and the Joint Committee on Gambling Regulation. - (j) Committees of the Senate and House of Representatives shall close no later than May 19, 2023.
+This paragraph does not apply to the Joint Committee on Ways and Means, other joint committees, the Senate Committee on Finance and Revenue, the House Committee on Revenue, the Senate Committee on Rules and the House Committee on Rules, except that this paragraph applies to the Joint Committee on Transportation and the Joint Committee on Gambling Regulation.

-(3) The rules of the Senate and House of Representatives shall apply to matters not specified in this resolution and shall take precedence over matters specified in this resolution.
-The rules of the Senate and House of Representatives may establish timelines for priority measures, for measures approved by the presiding officers, for measures approved by joint committees or for appropriation and fiscal measures approved by the Joint Committee on Ways and Means that are different from the timelines established in subsection (2) of this resolution.
+(3) The rules of the Senate and House of Representatives shall apply to matters not specified in this resolution.
+The rules of the Senate and House of Representatives may establish timelines for priority measures, for measures approved by the presiding officers, for measures approved by joint committees or for appropriation and fiscal measures approved by the Joint Committee on Ways and Means that are different from the timelines established in subsection (2) of this resolution